 Soil test labs run buffer pH, a measure of the buffering capacity which helps determine application rates for limestone.
 Soils with carbonates present already have a high buffering capacity so it is difficult to lower the pH of those soils.

-Soil pH can affect nutrient availability, nodulation in legumes, herbicide carryover, and other soil chemical processes.
+Soil pH can affect nutrient availability, nodulation in legumes, herbicide carryover, and other soil chemical processes so it is important to use a proper soil ph tester.
 Soils in Minnesota range from basic to acidic.
 Acidic soils need lime from time to time to neutralize acidity.

 Basic soils in Minnesota developed in areas of the state with less rainfall, which means the carbonate materials deposited by glaciers remain near the soil surface.
 While we can lime acidic soils to improve soil pH, dealing with basic soils is much more difficult.